 Seattle Man's Toilet Kit For The Homeless Brings Privacy, Opens Doors

-Mark Lloyd pulls up to a collection of ten tents near a freeway on-ramp, pops his trunk and pulls out his supplies: cat litter, a small military surplus tent, toilet paper, sanitizer and a five-gallon plastic bucket, complete with toilet seat.
+Mark Lloyd pulls up to a group of 10 tents near a freeway on-ramp, pops his trunk and pulls out his supplies: cat litter, a small military surplus tent, toilet paper, sanitizer, and a 5-gallon plastic bucket, complete with toilet seat.

-This is the rudimentary toilet set-up that Lloyd has been assembling and delivering to homeless encampments for about three years now.
-He guesses he's given away between 75 and 100.
+This is the rudimentary toilet setup that Lloyd has been assembling and delivering to homeless encampments for about three years now.
+He guesses he has given away between 75 and 100.

 "It's something people need, and I can fill it," he says.

 That need has cities across the country wrestling with a major public health challenge: how to provide sanitation to growing populations of unsheltered people.
 San Francisco is staffing public toilets to serve homeless people.
-Washington, D.C. is conducting pilot programs to increase access to public toilets.
-And it has been a perennial issue in Seattle.
+Washington, D.C., is conducting pilot programs to increase access to public toilets.

-Mark Lloyd started his guerrilla toilet distribution project after he saw encampments popping up and spreading in his Seattle neighborhood, just east of downtown.
-He felt compelled to wade in, get to know the people and see what they needed.
+Lloyd started his guerrilla toilet distribution project after he saw encampments popping up and spreading in his Seattle neighborhood, just east of downtown.
+He felt compelled to become involved, get to know the people and see what they needed.
 The answer, judging by the litter on the ground, was pretty clear.

-"In many ways we're a very prosperous city," Lloyd says, "but we have people living in tents, in camps, that have no working sanitation."
+"In many ways, we're a very prosperous city," Lloyd says, "but we have people living in tents, in camps, that have no working sanitation."

 Lloyd is not a professional activist or social worker — he's a software guy by day.
-He isn't affiliated with any particular group or nonprofit, and he doesn't seek donations: He does all of this with his own money, on his own time.
+He isn't affiliated with any particular group or nonprofit, and he doesn't seek donations.
+He does all of this with his own money, on his own time.

 On this day, he is dropping by several of the camps that have sprung up around the Interstate 90 on-ramps at Rainier Avenue in Seattle.
-One of his stops is to meet with a young woman named Megan Besgrove, who says she's been living in the area for a year and a half.
+One of his stops is to meet with a young woman named Megan Besgrove, who says she has been living in the area for a year and a half.
 Lloyd is delivering her a replacement toilet, as well as a sharps container for used needles.

 "It makes a huge difference," Besgrove says.
 "Without that, we're having to squat in the bushes and no privacy whatsoever and people come around the corner and see you.
 It's really, really invasive.
 With these things there's, like, privacy.
 And I know I've had way less [urinary tract infections] and stuff like that because of it.
 It makes it a lot better for us."

-Lloyd says it's gratifying to help people live in a healthier setting, and take care of their basic biological needs with dignity.
+Lloyd says it's gratifying to help people live in a healthier setting and take care of their basic biological needs with dignity.
 But, he says, toilets are really just the first step.

 "I really like giving out toilets and feeling like I'm doing something there, but I feel the most value when I've been able to help someone out who I've gotten to know," he says.
 "You know, taking someone to the hospital, talking to them about getting them maybe into drug treatment, connecting them with people that I know with the city to get them into housing."